voclaudia94/translatetool/README.md

 # How to Use

 #### Prerequisites
-This tool requires Python 3.8.
+In order for this translation tool to run, it requires Python 3.8 and command line.

 #### Instructions